insarlab/MintPy/docs/CONTRIBUTING.md

 git rm old_file
 git commit -a

+# you may need to re-synchronize against upstream/master
+# if you need some bugfix or new capability that has been
+# added to master since you created your branch
+git fetch upstream
+git rebase upstream/master

 # At end of your work, make sure history is reasonable by:
 # folding non significant commits into a consistent set
 # use 'fixup' for example to merge several commits together